Ryan-isc/cpq/README.md

-Code for calculating the cyclic polygon quotient for a list of Event-Station Azimuths Created 03/10/2024 by Ryan Gallacher Seismologist/Developer at the International Seismological Centre - ryan@isc.ac.uk
+Code for calculating the cyclic polygon quotient for a list of Event-Station Azimuths Created 03/10/2024 by Ryan Gallacher, Seismologist/Developer at the International Seismological Centre - ryan@isc.ac.uk

 When using this code please cite: Gallacher et al. (2025) Revising the Seismic Ground Truth Reference Event Identification Criteria.
 Seismica